© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Remains of medieval bridge, Chollerford is a scheduled monument protected by Historic England under reference 1006567.
 View the official record →

-The Remains of medieval bridge at Chollerford is a bridge structure dating from the medieval period, located in Northumberland near the River Tyne.
+The remains of the medieval bridge at Chollerford is a stone structure located in the parish of Humshaugh in Northumberland, crossing the River North Tyne.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006567.

 Remains of medieval bridge, Chollerford is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006567.